 Solar tubes have drawbacks that homeowners should consider, including the following:

-- Durability: Solar tubes’ acrylic domes don’t withstand extreme weather as well as glass.
+- Durability: Solar tubes’ acrylic domes don’t withstand extreme weather, and neither do glass.
 Shoddy installation or maintenance can leave solar tubes susceptible to leaks and condensation issues, too.

 - No view or ventilation: Solar tubes don’t provide a view of the outside, and you can’t open them to allow fresh air inside.

-- Solar limitations: Solar tubes only work during the day, unless they come equipped with a solar panel and LED lights.
-They don’t help to heat your home during cold weather.
+- Solar limitations: Solar tubes only work during the day unless equipped with a solar panel and LED lights.
+They don’t help heat your home during cold weather.

-- Up-front cost: Solar tubes cost less than skylights, but they still require a significant initial investment.
+- Upfront cost: Solar tubes cost less than skylights but still require a significant initial investment.

 Solar Tubes vs. Skylights